PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Third, Bitcoin has the potential to revolutionise global exchange.
 For the first time in history, we have a method of transacting in a trustless, permissionless and decentralised manner.
 As discussed earlier in this course, this is unparalleled and offers immense benefits to both developed and developing countries alike.

-Lastly, bitcoin's total market value is sitting just shy of $550 billion US dollars.
-This may seem like an astronomical amount until you realise that gold, depending on one's calculation, is anywhere from $10 trillion to $20 trillion.
+Lastly, bitcoin's total market value is sitting just shy of 550 billion US dollars.
+This may seem like an astronomical amount until you realise that gold, depending on one's calculation, is anywhere from 10 trillion to 20 trillion dollars.
 That means that although Bitcoin offers many of the same benefits as gold, it trades at 1/40th of the value.
 And when we look at other assets, that divergence is even larger.

 - Global stock market: [$124.4 trillion](https://www.sifma.org/resources/research/fact-book/)
 - Global fixed income/bond market: $126.9 trillion